We live in an increasingly litigious society.

 There are many inflating waist belts for paddlers - eg: Spinlock PFD

-We recommend that dogs also wear a floatation device! - Wear The Leash
+We recommend that dogs also wear a floatation device!

 If you fall off your board the first thing you will want to do is retrieve your paddle (but it’s always best to try to hold on to it!).
 In order not to get separated from your board, WEAR A LEASH!

-As the sport has developed, people are paddling in more places and for those paddling in faster flowing waters, it is generally agreed that people should wear a quick release leash around their waist, so should they get tangled, they can release more easily. - When to Stand Up
+As the sport has developed, people are paddling in more places and for those paddling in faster flowing waters, it is generally agreed that people should wear a quick release leash around their waist, so should they get tangled, they can release more easily.

 We suggest you start off by kneeling on the SUPs until you are confident to stand up.
 Do not stand up on the boards in shallow water or next to hard objects, such as pontoons or boats.
-Great Video HERE - Wear Shoes
+Great Video HERE

-We recommend that users wear some form of shoe when Paddleboarding to protect the bottom of your feet should you need to step off in to shallow water. - Always Supervise young People
+We recommend that users wear some form of shoe when Paddleboarding to protect the bottom of your feet should you need to step off in to shallow water.

-Always supervise when on the water in all conditions. - Follow any Local Rules and Advice
+Always supervise when on the water in all conditions.

 Water can be unpredictable and it is always advisable to check with the local sources of information on water safety in the area before you take to the water.